-The Annual Meeting of Stockholders of Chemed Corporation will be held at The Phoenix Club, 812 Race Street, Cincinnati, Ohio, on Monday, May 20, 2002, at 2 p.m. for the following purposes:
+The Annual Meeting of Stockholders of Roto-Rooter, Inc. will be held at The Phoenix Club, 812 Race Street, Cincinnati, Ohio, on Monday, May 17, 2004, at 11 a.m. for the following purposes:

-- To elect directors; - (2) To ratify the selection by the Board of Directors of independent accountants; - (3) To vote on the Company's 2002 Long-Term Incentive Plan; - (4) To vote on the Company's 2002 Stock Incentive Plan; and - (5) To transact such other business as may properly be brought before the meeting.
+- (1) To elect directors; - (2) To approve and adopt the Company's 2004 Stock Incentive Plan; - (3) To approve an amendment to the Company's 2002 Executive Long-Term Incentive Plan; - (4) To approve an amendment to the Company's Certificate of Incorporation, as amended, increasing the number of authorized shares of Capital Stock from 15,000,000 to 40,000,000 shares; - (5) To approve an amendment to the Company's Certificate of Incorporation, as amended, to change the Company's name to Chemed Corporation; and - (6) To transact such other business as may properly be brought before the meeting.

-Stockholders of record at the close of business on March 22, 2002, are entitled to notice of, and to vote at, the meeting.
+Stockholders of record at the close of business on March 19, 2004, are entitled to notice of, and to vote at, the meeting.

-IF YOU DO NOT PLAN TO ATTEND THE MEETING, PLEASE COMPLETE, DATE AND SIGN THE ENCLOSED PROXY AND RETURN IT IN THE ENVELOPE PROVIDED AT YOUR EARLIEST CONVENIENCE, OR VOTE BY TELEPHONE AS INSTRUCTED ON THE PROXY CARD.
+IF YOU DO NOT PLAN TO ATTEND THE MEETING, PLEASE COMPLETE, DATE AND SIGN THE ENCLOSED PROXY AND RETURN IT IN THE ENVELOPE PROVIDED AT YOUR EARLIEST CONVENIENCE, OR VOTE BY TELEPHONE OR INTERNET AS INSTRUCTED ON THE PROXY CARD.
 NO POSTAGE IS REQUIRED IF IT IS MAILED IN THE UNITED STATES.